Peter Westergaard

 Peter Talbot Westergaard (28 May 1931 - 26 June 2019) was an American composer and music theorist.
 He was Professor Emeritus of music at Princeton University.

 Biography

 Westergaard was born on 28 May 1931 in Champaign, Illinois.
 He pursued undergraduate studies at Harvard University, graduating in 1953, and in 1956 obtained an M.F.A. degree from Princeton University.
 He studied with Roger Sessions, Walter Piston, Darius Milhaud, Edward Cone, Milton Babbitt and Wolfgang Fortner (Pratt 2001) in Freiburg/Germany.

 He taught at Columbia University, Amherst College, and Princeton University before retiring in 2001.
 He continued to be active as a composer, mainly of opera and chamber music.
 He died in June 2019 at the age of 88.

 Composer and theorist

-Amongst former pupils of Babbitt, Westergaard stands out for his contributions to serial theory, as well as for his compositions, which are characterized by a delight in symmetry and mirror relationships, together with a concern for the systematic and integrated use of all the parameters of music, producing multileveled, clear, beautiful, and audible patterns (Griffiths 1981).
+Amongst former pupils of Babbitt, Westergaard stands out for his contributions to serial theory, as well as for his compositions, which are characterized by a delight in symmetry and mirror relationships, together with a concern for the systematic and integrated use of all the parameters of music, producing multileveled, clear, beautiful, and audible patterns.